solana-foundation/developer-content/content/cookbook/tokens/create-token-account.md

 ---
-title: How to create a token account
+title: How to Create a Token Account
 sidebarSortOrder: 4
 description:
   "Learn to create Solana token accounts, which hold tokens for users."